YohanAlexander/z2n-periodogram/docs/install.md

 ## Prerequisites

-The version of the `Python` interpreter used during the development was the`3.7`, which can be managed in virtual environments such as `Anaconda`.
-Therefore, try to use the same version or one above.
+The version of the `Python` interpreter used during the development was the `3.7`, which can be managed in virtual environments such as `Anaconda`.
+Therefore, try to use the same or above versions for the best compatibility.

 * Python>=3.7
 * PIP